Antonella Ruggiero: 1990s

 In 1996 Ruggiero released her debut solo album Libera.
-In 1998 she participated to the Sanremo Festival, finishing second with "Amore lontanissimo".
+In 1998 she participated in the Sanremo Festival, finishing second with "Amore lontanissimo".
 The song won the Music Critics Award for best arrangement.
 In 1999 she returned to the festival with "Non ti dimentico (Se non ci fossero le nuvole)", finishing second again.
 The song, written together with her husband Roberto Colombo, was dedicated to Ruggiero's former bandmate in Matia Bazar Aldo Stellita, who had died prematurely the year before.
 Ruggiero's third solo album, Sospesa, featured Ennio Morricone, who contributed to "And Will You Love Me", and Giovanni Lindo Ferretti, who co-wrote "Di perle e inverni".

 2000s

 In 2003 Ruggiero returned to the Sanremo Music Festival with "Di un amore".
 She finished in ninth place.

 On 4 June 2004 she performed a concert at the Brooklyn Museum in New York as a worldwide preview of her new album Sacrarmonia Live (Il viaggio).
 The album, a collection of religious and spiritual songs from different parts of the world, was previewed in Europe on 25 November 2004 with a gig at The Sugar Club in Dublin.
 On both occasions, Ruggiero was supported by Mark Harris (piano), Carlo Cantini (strings) and Ivan Ciccarelli (percussions).

-In 2005 she re-entered the Sanremo Music Festival with "Echi d’infinito".
+In 2005, she re-entered the Sanremo Music Festival with "Echi d'infinito".
 She finished third and was awarded the first prize in the "Female Singers" category.

-In 2005, together with the choirs of Sant'Ilario di Rovereto and Valle Dei Laghi di Padergnone she contributed to "Echi d’infinito", a project consisting in traditional songs from the Alpine region sung a cappella.
+In 2005, together with the choirs of Sant'Ilario di Rovereto and Valle Dei Laghi di Padergnone she contributed to "Echi d'infinito", a project consisting in traditional songs from the Alpine region sung a cappella.

 Ruggiero's tours often presented a thematic approach.
 These include "Tribute to Amália Rodrigues", a tribute to the Portuguese fado and its more famous performer; "Four steps for Broadway", a recital devoted to popular Broadway musicals such as "Tonight", "Over The Rainbow" and "Summertime"); and "Stralunato Recital" where she performed her most popular songs.

-In 2007 she participated once again in the Sanremo with the song "Canzone fra le guerre" (written in collaboration with Cristian Carrara), finishing tenth.
+In 2007, she participated once again in the Sanremo with the song "Canzone fra le guerre" (written in collaboration with Cristian Carrara), finishing tenth.
 During the Festival's third night, she performed a cappella with the Valle Dei Laghi and the Sant'Ilario Polyphonic Choirs.

 In October 2009, the German dance act Scooter released a cover version of "Ti sento", featuring Ruggiero on vocals.
 She also participated to the supporting music video, playing the part of an opera singer.
 The single peaked at number ten on the German Singles Chart in October 2009, becoming Ruggiero's first German top ten hit in her career.
 (The Matia Bazar original version of "Ti sento" had peaked at number eleven in August 1986).